-As interior designers, we use the color wheel as a reference tool in a professional context.
+As interior designers, we use the colour wheel as a reference tool in a professional context.

 First, there are three basic elements required for an appreciation of colour: Hue, value and Chroma.

-Hue: The term used in art to describe what most people call color (also called chroma)
+Hue: The term used in art to describe what most people call colour (also called chroma)

-Value: The relative lightness or darkness of a color or hue.
+Value: The relative lightness or darkness of a colour or hue.

 Second, the colour wheel consists of primary colours (pure colours) (Red, Yellow and blue), secondary colours (colours are created by mixing two primary colours) (Orange, Green and violet) and tertiary colours (the colour between the primaries and the secondary’s).